mwittrien/BetterDiscordAddons/Plugins/README.md

  - [Spell Check](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SpellCheck) - Adds a spellcheck to all textareas
  - [Spotify Controls](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SpotifyControls) - Adds a control panel to discord when listening to spotify
  - [Steam Profile Link](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SteamProfileLink) - Opens Steam Links in Steam instead of your Browser
- - [Theme Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ThemeRepo) - Allows you to preview all themes from the theme repo and download them on the fly
  - [Theme Settings](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ThemeSettings) - Allows you to change Theme Variables within BetterDiscord
  - [Timed Light Dark Mode](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/TimedLightDarkMode) - Allows you to automatically change light/dark mode depending on the time of date - Slider is added to the 'Appearance' settings
  - [Top Role Everywhere](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/TopRoleEverywhere) - Adds the highest role of a user as a tag